kipgparker/BackPropNetwork/README.md

 ## Usage

-The files will appear you your assets
+The files will appear in your assets folder

 With unity installed you can go to assets/scene/SampleScene.unity and open it